ChorusOne/opus-pool-sdk/book/guide/1-installation.md

 -   [Utilizing wagmi Hooks for Wallet Interactions](#utilizing-wagmi-hooks-for-wallet-interactions)
 -   [Next Steps](#next-steps)

-To begin integrating the Opus SDK into your project, the first step is to add the library to your application.
+To begin integrating the Opus SDK into our project, the first step is to add the library to the application.
 You can use your favorite package manager, including npm, yarn or pnpm.
 For simplicity, we will use npm.
-In your project's root directory, run the following command:
+In the project's root directory, run the following command:

 {% code title="bash" %}